furkleindustries/twine-package-manager-v1/README.md

 <a name="virtualization" id="virtualization"></a>
 ### Virtualization
 In order to guarantee the particulars of the development environment, TwinePM has configuration to build a virtual machine which installs all dependencies and spins up all containers.
 An additional advantage of this is not needing to install Docker and its filesystem dependencies on your computer.
-This virtualization occurs through the use of Vagrant, a tool which allows building and provisioning of VirtualBox.
+This virtualization occurs through the use of [Vagrant](https://www.vagrantup.com), a tool which allows building and provisioning of VirtualBox.

+If you don't already have the Vagrant package, there are a couple options to install it.
+If you're on a Linux system which uses apt-get, run:

+`scripts/installHostDependencies`

+Otherwise, go to the previous link and install the software.

 <a name="structure" id="structure"></a>
 ## Structure